 My favorite section of Route 66 is across Missouri, From St. Louis and its suburbs like St. Peters. to Springfield and smaller towns in between.
 This is the Ozarks Region and has always seemed mystic, because of the rumors, ghost stories, and legends found in this region.
-It serves the state well in October holidays celebration of Halloween and alternatives along Route 66 (see links below).
+It serves the state well in October holidays celebration of Halloween and alternatives along road.

 Missouri is known for its grape harvests and along Route 66, you will find fruit stands at the side of the road selling them, especially in the St. James Area.
 A good set of day trips to cover 2 or 3 days in Missouri along Route 66 include the following towns in the lists accompanied by maps.

-The better route driven to reach these communities is actually I-44, although many parts of Route 66 weave around it under local or county road names or along roads running parallel to the old impassable parts of Route 66 (these are the new alignments).
+The better route driven to reach these communities is actually I-44, although many parts of Route 66 weave around it under local or county road names or along roads running parallel to the old impassable parts.
 Historic US Route 66 signs should be posted all along the way to help travelers find the correct turns.
-Descriptions of driving on the nearly-impassable parts of Route 66 are found in the mystery anthology Murder on Route 66 .
+Descriptions of driving on the nearly-impassable parts of Route 66 are found in the mystery anthology Murder on Route 66.

 St. Louis to Stanton MO